 Archaeology of Quarters of the Enslaved

 Archaeological surveys of the plantation landscape identified additional buildings the enslaved may have used such as barns, equipment sheds, and a blacksmithing complex.
 Currently there is a replica blacksmith forge next to the smokehouse for visitors to see.
 However, it is not in the location of the large blacksmith shop that was in existence during the Hite era.
-Blacksmiths were extremely important in the daily work of the plantation and thus the enslaved men who were blacksmiths are mentioned by name in the Hites' records: Jim, Daniel, and Carter.
+Blacksmiths were integral to the daily work of the plantation and thus the enslaved men who were blacksmiths are mentioned by name in the Hites' records: Jim, Daniel, and Carter.

 Remote sensing techniques of Light Detection and Ranging (LiDAR) and Ground Penetrating Radar, we have been able to look traces of other buildings or roads that might guide future archaeological excavations.
 To hear more about this aspect of the project, click here to view a one-hour presentation by archaeologist Matthew Greer.